Does Tattoo Removal Cream Really Work?

 The cream is called Bisphosphonate Liposomal Removal (BLR) cream.
 Unlike other tattoo removal creams, it doesn’t target the epidermis – in fact, it doesn’t directly target the skin at all.

-But if it doesn’t target the skin, how does it claim to fade away tattoos?
+Though, if it doesn’t target the skin, how does it claim to fade away tattoos?

 Without getting too technical, the cream works by stimulating white blood cells.
 When you get a tattoo, you’re injecting ink particles in your skin.